FrancisVila/MFT_convert/content/en/docs/SecureTransport/Administrator_Guide/c_st_setup/t_st_stream_edge_backend.md

     **On the Edge:**

 6. Generate a self-issued local certificate server that will only be used for streaming communications.
-For additional information, refer to <a href="../c_st_certificates/t_st_localcertificatesandcsrs#Generate" class="MCXref xref">Generate a self-issued server certificate</a>.
+For additional information, refer to [Generate a self-issued server certificate](../c_st_certificates/t_st_localcertificatesandcsrs#Generate).

 7. Edit the Network Zone node and change the default **localhost** to the IP address of the Edge server itself.
 To edit the Network Zone node, select the alias of the Network Zone from the *Network Zone List* and then select the Node from the *Node List*.
-For additional configuration information, refer to <a href="../c_st_networkzones/t_st_networkzones#Create" class="MCXref xref">Create a network zone to define communications with SecureTransport Edge servers</a>.
+For additional configuration information, refer to [Create a network zone to define communications with SecureTransport Edge servers](../c_st_networkzones/t_st_networkzones#Create).

     > **Note:**
     >